gujianliang/test2/README.md

 ## Introduction

-Vechain wallet SDK provides a series of functional interface can help the iOS developers, for example: developers to quickly create the purse, the private key signature, call vechain block interface, data on the chain, and convenient call vechain connex.
+Vechain wallet SDK provides a series of functional interface can help the iOS developers, for example: quickly create the purse, the private key signature, call vechain block interface, data on the chain, and support dapp development environment.

 **Features:**